 Make your way to Worthing

-Get up the South Downs
+Head up the Downs

 Play stoolball or Toad in the Hole